anelson/linux_devbox/README.md

   * Install the IdeaVim plugin.
 The config file is part of the `dotfiles` repo, you'll find it on your system at `~/.ideavimrc`.
 Point the IdeaVim plugin there and restart.
   * Install the Scala and Ruby plugins
   * Configure the fonts.
 The HiDPI screen might need bigger fonts, or JetBrains may have fixed HiDPI support as of the version you're running, you just don't know until you try.
+* Dropbox is installed by Ansible but it must be configured manually.
+Run `dropbox` to start the GUI.
+The Arch Wiki [Dropbox](https://wiki.archlinux.org/index.php/Dropbox) page has more details
 * VMWare Workstation is installed automatically but the Windows VM to use for work email and such is not.
 You'll have to build that manually.
 I know it sucks.
 A few reminders:
   * Install Office 2016
   * Install [ShutUp 10](https://www.oo-software.com/en/shutup10)